-Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
+Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner the welfare system which is likely to have serious detrim eform changes have a al effect on the Council and ry Tenants no longer able to afford current/new tenancies.
 Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Alan Hall Existing Controls /actions to address risk Effectivenes controls/act • • • Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
+Alan Hall Existing Controls /actions to address risk Effectivenes controls/acti • • • Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
 Mitigation action plan developed.
 Two thirds of the actions have been implemented and the remaining actions are in Working Group to continue and amend mitigation action plan as necessary.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
 Monthly Start date for Universal Credit still unclear

-Risk No 4 Finance Income e A1 Vulnerability Trigger Consequence Risk Owner generating contracts and fee earning services.
-Some of which have been adversely affected by the Unable to income di e secure required level of ue to recession, reduced confidence or adverse funding Staffing and s Increase Cou Increase in ch Greater use of achieved ıvings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
+Risk No 4 Finance Income e A1 Vulnerability Trigger Consequence Risk Owner The Council has a reliance on major income generating contracts and fee earning services.
+Some of which have been adversely affected by the recession and some of which may be affected by legislative change.
+With changes to central funding based on local Unable to secure required level of income due to recession, reduced economic confidence or adverse change in funding Staffing and s Increase Cou Increase in ch Greater use of achieved narges f reserves if required net sa vings not Bob Palmer retention of NDR the Council is more vulnerable to downturns in the local economy and to the large number of outstanding appeals against NDR assessments that pre-date local retention but which the Council will have to fund.
+Higher level of f saving in subsequent year 'S. Welfare reform may require sub- the calculation and administratio likely reduction in funding receiv n of benefits with a The medium term financial strate substantial net CSB reductions of Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
 Savings opportunities pursued through service reviews and corporate restructure.
-Effective to date as have been achieve meet the financial to by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
+Effective to date as budgets have been achieved that meet the financial targets set by Members.
+Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
 Continue to pursue opportunities to reduce net spending.
 Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly 28 July 2014 Updated MTFS considered by Cabinet Committee
+Monthly 17 February 2015 Council adopt budget for 2015/16